 The Bell Company built the first long-distance line in 1884, connecting Boston and New York.
 Bell and others organized The American Telephone and Telegraph Company in 1885 to operate other long-distance lines.
 By 1889 there were 11,000 miles of underground wires in New York City.

 Alexander Graham Bell far preferred the challenge of invention to the demands of business.
 In 1880, France awarded him its prestigious Volta Prize; Bell used the $10,000 award to establish the Volta Laboratory in Washington, D.C.
 Here, he and two associates focused on various projects on the transmission of sound, including the photophone, induction balance, audiometer and phonograph improvements.
 The photophone transmitted speech by light.
+Bell considered the photophone his most important invention.
 The induction balance (electric probe) located metal in the body.
 When President James A. Garfield was wounded by an assassin in 1881, Bell and his induction balance were summoned to the White House to locate the bullet, but it was too deeply imbedded.
 The invention later went on to be used by military hospitals behind the lines of battles, including the First World War.
 The audiometer was used to test a person’s hearing.
 The first successful phonograph record was produced, and the Columbia Gramophone Company made them profitable.
 With the profits Bell established an organization in Washington to study deafness.

 Bell’s Later Interests